 - This is more or less confirmed in the episode "Molecule Kid", where a Flashback has the team in their original EMH costumes and even art style.
 Presumably the Broad Strokes of that show happened, just not the contradictory bits involving Falcon.
 Unless Falcon joined S.H.I.E.L.D. after the events of EMH, and was given a new Falcon armor by Tony Stark.

 - Although, Heimdall is portrayed as black in Avengers Assemble as opposed to the white Heimdall from EMH.
-A Retcon may be in play, but right now it would be easier to say they're totally separate.
+A Retcon may be in play though.

 - Next Avengers: Heroes of Tomorrow can be seen as Broad Strokes sequel to the Ultimate Avengers movie, as Black Widow is stated to have been a founding member of the team and Captain America's wife (the two dated in the Ultimate movies, but not the comics) and The Wasp's son appears to be Asian (the Ultimate Marvel version of Wasp is Asian as opposed to white).
 However, other than that, there are some inconsistencies regarding characters like Hawkeye and Giant-Man.